TheOdinProject/curriculum/foundations/javascript_basics/arrays_and_loops.md

 #### The filter method

 `filter` is somewhat similar to `map`.
-It still iterates through the array and applies the callback function on every item.
-However, instead of transforming the values in the array, it returns the original values of the array, but only IF the callback function returns `true`.
+It still iterates over the array and applies the callback function on every item.
+However, instead of transforming the values in the array, it returns a new array where each item is only included *if* the callback function returns `true` for it.

 Let's say we had a function, `isOdd` that returns either `true` if a number is odd or `false` if it isn't.

 The `filter` method expects the `callback` to return either `true` or `false`.
 If it returns `true`, the value is included in the output.
 Otherwise, it isn't.
 Consider the array from our previous example, `[1, 2, 3, 4, 5]`.
 If we wanted to remove all even numbers from this array, we could use `.filter()` like this:

 ```javascript
 function isOdd(num) {